How to Cool an Attic (and Save on Your Energy Bill)

 Image of an empty attic

-How Does an Attic Get So Hot?
+How Does An Attic Get So Hot?

 Attic temperature is typically controlled through convection, which brings in air from the vents at the roof’s perimeter up through the peak as the hot air rises.
 Ideally, this would cool your attic to outside temperatures, much like opening all the windows in your house.